preheader text examples

 2. Don’t use the same preheader text in every email

-If your subject and preheader combine to have fewer characters than the inbox will show, then at the end of preheader text, your subscribers will once again be greeted with “view in web browser” or some similar monstrosity.
-That may not matter to you.
-But if it does, consider writing some of your preview text knowing that it will not show up on every device.
+If your subject and preheader combine to have fewer characters than the email inbox will show, then at the end of preheader text, your subscribers will once again be greeted with whatever the first line of text is in your email.
+Similarly, too long and you’ll cut off your message with an ellipsis.
+All that effort will be for nothing!

 4. Do put important info first

-Because of length limitations on some devices – particularly mobile devices where a significant portion of your emails will be opened – you want to put the most important preheader information first, knowing that the end of it might get cut off.
+Because of length limitations on different devices—particularly mobile devices such as the iPhone where a significant portion of your emails will be opened—you want to put the most important preheader information first, knowing that the end of it might get cut off.

 5. Do hide longer preheader text in the actual email

-Make sure you hide the preview text if you’re coding your emails, because you don’t want to use up valuable space on mobile devices by having the preheader text show up twice – in the preheader and the email.
-See the article about coding preheaders for email for more information.
+Make sure you hide the preview text if you’re coding your emails, because you don’t want to use up valuable space on mobile devices by having the preheader text show up twice—in the preheader and the email.

 Optimize inbox display with Email on Acid

-There are tons of places and ways for emails to show for your subscribers.
-And they all look different.
-The Inbox Display step of our automated pre-send email checklist is the perfect solution.
-It shows how you can expect your subject line, preview text, and sender name will appear on the most popular email clients and devices.
+Don’t neglect your subject line’s secret weapon again.
+The Inbox Display step of our automated pre-send email checklist shows how you can expect your subject line, preview text, and sender name will appear on the most popular email clients and devices.
 You don’t need to know HTML to use the tool, and the Email on Acid platform makes it easy to fix any mistakes.

 Built for Busy Email Teams